SarvarKh/ofn-wiki/Overview.md

 The system has been designed and piloted in Melbourne, Australia.
 Testing and development is continuing with our network here.

-We are also building up a list of people and organisations interested in trialling the system when it's ready for roll-out - which we are planning to be July 2013 or before.
+We are also building up a list of people and organisations interested in trialling the system when it's ready for roll-out - which we are planning to be October 2013 or thereabouts

-If you are interested in being an early test case (trying out the system in your region) and would like to be part of a network of regions doing so, get in touch at trials (@) openfoodweb.org
+If you are interested in being an early test case (trying out the system in your region) and would like to be part of a network of regions doing so, get in touch at volunteer (@) openfoodweb.org